laboon/CS1632_Spring2018/deliverables/4/deliverable4.md

 ## Deliverable 4

-For this assignment, you and a partner will write systems-level, automated black-box tests for a web app using the Selenium IDE.
+For this assignment, you and a partner will write systems-level, automated black-box tests for a web app using the Katalon Automation Recorder, a revamped variant of the Selenium IDE.

 Test code should be on a private repository and GitHub, and the TA and myself should be added as collaborators by the beginning of class on the due date.